yiseul/www/md/faq.md

 ### What exactly is the "Ethereum Computer"?

+It’s the easiest entry point to the world of Ethereum, without having to struggle setting up a client, buying Ether from an exchange or worrying about security updates.

-A tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and exciting new decentralised applications: a web3 identity vault, a Slock gateway to your IoT, and even experimental software like an IPFS server to rent your unused hard drive space — automatically.
+The Ethereum computer is a tiny, preinstalled, preconfigured home server running both an optimized Ethereum node and exciting new decentralised applications, including Mist.
+The Ethereum Computer is putting identity, funds and personal information back under the users’ control, and we think it’s going to change _everything_.

-Simply put, it's a little box that manages your permissions and identity, with strong encryption and permission control.
+Think of a little box that manages your permissions and identity, with strong encryption and permission control.
+Inside you’ll find a web3 identity vault, a Slock gateway to your IoT, and even experimental software like an IPFS server to rent your unused hard drive space — automatically.

+- It’s the easier way to browse Dapps.
-It’s a secure gatekeeper between the web & web3 to your home IoT, communicating with your smart objects via zigbee or zwave.
+- It’s a secure gatekeeper between the web & web3 to your home or small office IoT, communicating wirelessly with your smart objects.

-And it’s also a brilliant development platform, packaging all the software that’s needed to build Ethereum Dapps as part of a straightforward, optimized image.
+- And it’s also a brilliant development platform, packaging all the software needed to build Ethereum Dapps as part of a straightforward, optimized image.

 ### What could I do with the Ethereum Computer?